-Within the framework of the project, enterprises involved in creating agricultural products (such as modern farms, greenhouse, etc.) or engaged in any form of processing of agricultural products (storage, packaging, recycling), or producing packaging materials for the agricultural products are eligible for cofinancing.
+Within the framework of the project, enterprises involved in creating agricultural products (such as modern farms, greenhouses, etc.) or engaged in any form of processing of agricultural products (storage, packaging, recycling), or producing packaging materials for the agricultural products, are eligible for co-financing.

-This project provides co-financing equal to 12% of the lease interest for the full term of leases within the range of GEL 20,000-1,500,000.
+This project provides co-financing up to 12% of the lease interest for the full term of leases within the range of GEL 20,000-1,500,000.

-In 2022, we financed 22 projects under the subsidy program, totalling GEL 6,950,866.
+In 2023, we financed 29 projects under the subsidy program, totalling GEL 6,846,277.

-In the cooperation with the Rural Development Agency's co-financing program, our customers were offered leasing solutions without initial participation requirements.
-The RDA subsidized 30-35% of the amount required for the asset and the remaining 65-70% was financed by us.
-Due to the high public interest, we actively promoted and disseminated information about participant vendors, making it easier for our customers to select the desired asset.
+In cooperation with the Rural Development Agency's co-financing program, our customers were offered leasing solutions without initial participation requirements.
+The RDA subsidized 30-35% of the amount required for the asset, while the remaining 65-70% was financed by us.
+Due to high public interest, we actively promoted and disseminated information about participant vendors, making it easier for our customers to select the desired asset.